-Dealings in derivatives are not specifically prohibited or limited under Portuguese law and the country's case law has been sustaining a very broad understanding in relation to the admissibility of derivatives, allowing, amongst others, for derivatives with speculative purposes.
+Dealings in derivatives are not specifically prohibited or limited under Portuguese law and the country's case law has sustained a very broad understanding in relation to the admissibility of derivatives, allowing, amongst others, for derivatives with speculative purposes.

-However, there is specific legislation imposing disclosure and filing rules in respect of derivatives.
+However, there is specific legislation (currently, less than in the past) imposing disclosure and filing rules regarding derivatives.